dewdad/interview-1/sort/README.md

 ## How To:

-Easy way (docker):
-- `docker-compose run sidewalk-sort /path/to/input.txt`
+1. `docker-compose run sidewalk-sort /path/to/input.txt`

-Hard way (if docker isn't cooperating)
+The deliverable is a collection of ruby spec tests and ruby scripts that are wrapped in a docker-compose file to make them easy to run.

+## Troubleshooting

+Docker isn't cooperating
-- If you have ruby (this should work on a mac)
+- If you have ruby (this should work on a mac), you can try running on bare metal
   - `ruby main.rb /path/to/input.txt`

+Is there a sample input file I can test the program on?
-If you want to run with a sample test file, feel free to use: `./spec/test_input_case_1.txt`
+- Yep!
+Feel free to use: `./spec/test_input_case_1.txt`
   - eg: `docker-compose run sidewalk-sort ./spec/test_input_case_1.txt`

 ## Test Suite